brownplt/iticse-in-flow-2014/in-flow-assignments/clarke/asgn-2.md

 ## Course Context

-This is the only assignment for the fourth year (first masters year) course _Advanced Software Design_.
-This course is offered to a variety of CS, IT and other interested students.
+This assigment is the only assessment for the fourth year/first masters course _Advanced Software Design_.
+The course is offered to a of CS, IT and other interested students.
 Students are required to have roughly 2 years worth of CS units under the belt, including a second year course on object-oriented programming.